 But along the way Freeman’s confessional (and fairly conventional) eating disorder tale takes a major detour from the well-trod path of anorexia memoir.
 When Freeman is at her weakest physically but her parents are still afraid of hospitalizing her, her body is possessed and her spirit is taken to the spirit world to avoid the pain associated with the exorcisms her loved ones on earth are performing.
 During her time there Freeman learns many things, one of which is the commandment to write a book.
 The spirit of her dead sister, Heidi, tells her “Part of your purpose on earth is to write a book . . .
 You need to write a book about your eating disorder and this experience, so you can helps others” (p 153).
 It is this vision that informs and reforms her narrative from beginning to end, especially by lending purpose and meaning to Freeman’s experiences.

 (From the possession onward, Freeman’s story remains a detour from most eating disorders.
 Despite what one of the hospital technicians says, possession is not common for women with eating disorders.
 Most eating disordered individuals don’t suffer massive psychotic breakdowns.
 At one point Freeman displays characteristics of schizophrenia and bipolar disorder, but because the doctors believed her case was hopeless they fell just short of formally diagnosing her.
-Freeman seems to disagree with those doctors, but compared to most eating disordered people, many of Freeman’s experiences are outside the scope of anorexia.)
+Freeman seems to disagree with those doctors, but compared to most eating disordered people, many of Freeman’s experiences .)

 Because Freeman is out to helps others she spends a lot of narrative time explaining the ins and out of anorexia; how to hide food, how to avoid meals, how to purge through exercise, how tired she is, how easily she bruises, are all explained in great detail.
 For readers who have never struggled with eating disorders or read other works on anorexia that information is helpful and enlightening.
 For young readers, especially female LDS teenagers, they will probably be comforted by those facts because they will know they are not alone.
 Over the course of the book, however, these physical details became tedious–especially near the end of the book when they are supplied in place of the emotional details about the issues fueling Freeman’s illness.
 For me, as a woman who has struggled with an eating disorder (combination anorexia and bulimia) and seen eating disorders and food and exercise compulsions/addictions plague the lives of my grandmother and sister, I needed more from Freeman.
 I wanted her to shed light not only on the physical aspects but the emotional and spiritual aspects of her illness and her healing.
 I needed to see how she understood herself better so that I could maybe understand myself (and my loved ones) better too.
 Simply put, it left me unsatisfied.